-i.
 Motor vehicle parking may be provided as surface parking spaces, above ground structured parking, underground structured parking, and on street parking spaces.

-- i.
-New driveways require a permit from the City Engineer. - ii.
-Driveways must be compliant with all City Ordinances and constructed in accordance with all standards established by relevant City Departments. - iii.
-Driveways are not permitted in the FRONTAGE AREA between a BUILDING and the FRONT LOT LINE. - iv.
-Driveways may be no wider than twelve (12) feet in the FRONTAGE AREA of a LOT. - v.
-Driveways may provide ACCESS in whole or in part on or across an ABUTTING LOT(s), provided that an ACCESS EASEMENT exists between all PROPERTY OWNERS. - vi.
-New driveways should accommodate at least two (2) motor vehicles for every one (1) ON-STREET PARKING SPACE that will be removed as a result of the new driveway. - vii.
-RIBBON DRIVEWAYS and permeable driveways are highly encouraged.
-See Figure 3.1.18 for examples.
+- New driveways require a permit from the City Engineer in accordance with Chapter 11, Article II, Sec.
+11-33 Driveway Construction of The Code of Ordinances, City of Somerville, Massachusetts. - ii.
+Driveways must be paved with paving stones, grass pavers, pervious concrete, or porous asphalt unless graded to direct runoff onto onsite permeable areas or granted a waiver by the City Engineer to mitigate adverse site conditions.
+Ribbon driveways are highly encouraged. - iii.
+Driveways are not permitted in the frontage area between a building and the front lot line. - iv.
+Driveways may be up to twelve (12) feet in width.
+See Figure 3.1.18. - v.
+Ribbon driveways must have paved tracks that are at least two (2) feet in width and five (5) feet on center with an unpaved area that is at least three (3) feet in width.
+Figure 3.1.18. - vi.
+Driveways may provide access in whole or in part on or across an abutting lot(s), provided that an access easement exists between all PROPERTY OWNERS. - vii.
+New driveways should accommodate at least two (2) motor vehicles for every one (1) ON-STREET PARKING SPACE that will be removed as a result of the new driveway.